John Franklin: 1819: Coppermine expedition

 In 1819, Franklin was chosen to lead the Coppermine expedition overland from Hudson Bay to chart the north coast of Canada eastwards from the mouth of the Coppermine River.
 On his 1819 expedition, Franklin fell into the Hayes River at Robinson Falls and was rescued by a member of his expedition about 90 m downstream.

 Between 1819 and 1822, he lost 11 of the 20 men in his party.
-Most died of starvation or exhaustion, but there were also at least one murder and suggestions of cannibalism.
+Most died of starvation or exhaustion, but there was also at least one murder and suggestions of cannibalism.
 The survivors were forced to eat lichen and even attempted to eat their own leather boots.
 This gained Franklin the nickname of "the man who ate his boots".

 1823: Marriage and third Arctic expedition

 In 1823, after returning to England, Franklin married the poet Eleanor Anne Porden.
 Their daughter, Eleanor Isabella, was born the following year.
 His wife died of tuberculosis in 1825.
 Eleanor Isabella married Reverend John Philip Gell in 1849.
 She died in 1860.

 In 1825, he left for his second Canadian and third Arctic expedition, the Mackenzie River expedition.
 The goal this time was the mouth of the Mackenzie River from which he would follow the coast westward and possibly meet Frederick William Beechey who would try to sail northeast from the Bering Strait.
 With him was John Richardson who would follow the coast east from the Mackenzie to the mouth of the Coppermine River.

 At the same time, William Edward Parry would try to sail west from the Atlantic.
 (Beechey reached Point Barrow and Parry became frozen-in 900 mi to the east.
 At this time, the only known points on the north coast were a hundred or so miles east from the Bering Strait, the mouth of the Mackenzie, Franklin's stretch east of the Coppermine, and a bit of the Gulf of Boothia which had been seen briefly from the land.)
-Supplies were better organized this time, in part because they were managed by Peter Warren Dease of the Hudson's Bay Company (HBC).
+Supplies were better organised this time, in part because they were managed by Peter Warren Dease of the Hudson's Bay Company (HBC).

 After reaching Great Slave Lake using the standard HBC route, Franklin took a reconnaissance trip 1000 mi down the Mackenzie and on 16 August 1825, became the second European to reach its mouth.
 He erected a flagpole with buried letters for Parry.
 He returned to winter at Fort Franklin (modern-day Délı̨nę) on Great Bear Lake.
 The following summer he went downriver and found the ocean frozen.
 He worked his way west for several hundred miles and gave up on 16 August 1826 at Return Reef when he was about 150 mi east of Beechey's Point Barrow.